alibaba/EasyCV/docs/source/tutorials/torchacc.md

 ### Single Gpu

-The FPS is as follows：
+The throughput is as follows:

 |      | Raw    | Torchacc | Speedup    |                                 |
 | ---- | ------ | -------- | ---------- | ------------------------------- |